My Love Is for Real

 "My Love Is for Real" is a song by American singer and songwriter Paula Abdul with backing vocals from Israeli singer Ofra Haza.
-It was released on May 30, 1995, as the first single from Abdul's third studio album, Head over Heels (1995).
-Intended as Abdul's comeback single, "My Love Is for Real" reached number one in Hungary and the top 20 in Australia, Canada, and New Zealand, but it stalled outside the top 20 in the United States, peaking at number 28 on the Billboard Hot 100, and failed to make a major impact in Europe.
+It was released on May 30, 1995, by Virgin and Captive, as the first single from Abdul's third studio album, Head over Heels (1995).
+Intended as Abdul's comeback single, "My Love Is for Real" reached number one in Hungary, number seven in Australia, and the top 20 in Canada and New Zealand, but it stalled outside the top 20 in the United States, peaking at number 28 on the Billboard Hot 100, and failed to make a major impact in Europe.
+The song's music video was directed by Michael Haussman.

-Song information
+Composition

-"My Love Is for Real" was written by Abdul and Rhett Lawrence.
-The song is a fusion of trip hop and traditional Indian instruments as well as Middle Eastern music with backing vocals by Israeli singer Ofra Haza.
-The song carries a dark sound not present in Abdul's earlier hits and also contains elements of industrial music.
+Written by Abdul and Rhett Lawrence, the song fuses trip hop and traditional Indian instruments as well as Middle Eastern music with backing vocals by Israeli singer Ofra Haza, producing a darker sound not present in Abdul's earlier hits and also containing elements of industrial music.
 The single's B-side is the mid-tempo song "Didn't I Say I Love You", written by Elliot Wolf and Stacey Piersa.

-The single featured remixes by British dance band Strike, who subsequently recorded and released their own version of "My Love Is for Real" featuring singer Victoria Newton.
-Their version of the song became a UK Clubs Dance Top 10 hit.

 Critical reception

 Larry Flick from Billboard viewed the song as "an overlooked pop-treasure", describing it as "cute" and "fun".
 Chuck Campbell from Knoxville News Sentinel described it as "Middle Eastern-flavored" and "slow chugging".
-In his weekly UK chart commentary, James Masterton wrote, "Her new single goes for the dance angle, reminiscent of her first hit "Straight Up" but this time round unlikely to become too big a hit for her."
-A reviewer from Music Week gave it four out of five, adding, "Smooth, soulful vocals with a funky rhythm and oriental touches show Abdul back on form."
+In his weekly UK chart commentary, James Masterton wrote, "Her new single goes for the dance angle, reminiscent of her first hit 'Straight Up' but this time round unlikely to become too big a hit for her."
+Ian Watson from Melody Maker felt that "mucho respect" goes to Abdul "for first having the good sense to employ the wailing woman talents of Ofra Haza and then penning a pop song that flirts dangerously with the intense feelings found in the Arabic music world."
+A reviewer from Music Week gave 'My Love Is for Real' four out of five, adding, "Smooth, soulful vocals with a funky rhythm and oriental touches show Abdul back on form."
+John Perry from NME named it the "strongest of all" on the album, "mixing Ofra Haza's ethereal vocals over Paula's Madonna-esque whispering, almost turning a standard sexy ballad into Massive Attack's 'Safe from Harm'.
+Almost."
+Mark Sutherland from Smash Hits gave it three out of five, writing, "Nowadays thoughm she's reduced to copying Madonna with this stab at 'Justify My Love'/'Confide in Me' eastern-tinged sexiness.
+A hit the size of a house, but that's hardly the point."